 The LOI_GU_Component (Globally Unique) OR the LOI_NG_Component (Non-Globally Unique) (2.8.1.2, 2.8.1.3)

-The LAB_PRU_Component (Unique Placer Order Number) OR the LAB_PRN_Component (Non-Unique Placer Order Number) (2.8.1.4, 2.8.1.5)Additional components are optional but may be included when supported by both trading partners.
+The LAB_PRU_Component (Unique Placer Order Number) OR the LAB_PRN_Component (Non-Unique Placer Order Number) (2.8.1.4, 2.8.1.5)

+The LOI_GU and LOI_NG components declare that the message conforms (or not) to the use of ISO Object Identifiers (OIDS) to establish global uniqueness for identifier fields as noted in Section 2.8.1.2 and Section 2.8.1.3.

+The LAB_PRU and the LAB_PRN components declare if the placer order number is globally unique (or not), see Section 2.8.1.4 and Section 2.8.1.5.

+Additional components are optional but may be included when supported by both trading partners.
 This guide defines seven such components:

 LAB_NB_Component (Newborn) (2.8.1.6)